AGS-WEB/zeroToHero-LandingPage/README.md

 - The project was built using only pure HTML, CSS, and JavaScript.

+- The design was created using Figma, and the website was built using the mobile-first concept.

 - Despite the project not being complex and being quite simple, it meets the need for a landing page.
 The design is well crafted and beautiful, the page flows in a logical way to lead the user to click on the CTA button.

 - There is no excessive information, no unnecessary text cluttering the page, only what is necessary to pique the user's interest and address their doubts.